-Finally, there are some additional considerations worth noting when reviewing the content of this proposal.
-Some MPSC and Board members have questioned if this approach makes substantial enough changes to achieve the desired goal of more transplants.
+Finally, there were some additional considerations raised during the development of this proposal.
+Some MPSC and Board members questioned if this approach would make substantial enough changes to achieve the desired goal of more transplants.
 Summarizing some of the points that have been raised:

-• Many discussion participants noted that improved risk-adjustment analyses are critical to improving the OPTN's outcomes review system.
+- Many discussion participants noted that improved risk-adjustment analyses are critical to improving the OPTN's outcomes review system.
 Imperative to improved risk-adjustment is the collection of more data.
-All agreed that discussing and determining the additional data elements necessary for improved risk-adjustment was outside the scope and timeframe of the Task Force's charge; however, the

-OPTN will need to undertake these discussions to make greater improvements to the transplant outcomes review system and to further increase the community's confidence in this system.

-- Relying on random selection may not necessarily yield reviews of the programs that could benefit from those reviews the most.
+All agreed that discussing and determining the additional data elements necessary for improved risk-adjustment was outside the scope and timeframe of the Task Force's charge; however, the OPTN will need to undertake these discussions to make greater improvements to the transplant outcomes review system and to further increase the community's confidence in this system. - Relying on random selection may not necessarily yield reviews of the programs that could benefit from those reviews the most.
 Considering multiple review cycles over several years, it is possible that a program with hazard ratio metrics near the very top of Routine Program Review Tier 2 could maintain this level of performance and never be reviewed, while during the same period another program that remains near the very bottom of the Routine Program Review Tier 3 could be reviewed multiple times. - Patient safety must remain in focus as the impact of these changes are evaluated.
-The MPSC has had legitimate concerns with a number of the programs it reviews, and some of these programs would not come to the MPSC's attention in the same immediate manner with this new system. - Factors other than OPTN performance reviews have a large impact on transplant program behavior such that they may limit the impact these changes ultimately have. - Behavior modeling studies would be helpful to better understand the impact these changes may have. - The OPTN should do more to evaluate multi-organ outcomes, and this proposal does not address or consider these deficiencies in the current outcomes review system. - Pre-transplant metrics considerations are absent from this proposal, and are thought to be critical.
+The MPSC has had legitimate concerns with a number of the programs it reviews, and some of these programs would not come to the MPSC's attention in the same immediate manner with this new system.

+- Factors other than OPTN performance reviews have a large impact on transplant program behavior such that they may limit the impact these changes ultimately have. - Behavior modeling studies would be helpful to better understand the impact these changes may have. - The OPTN should do more to evaluate multi-organ outcomes, and this proposal does not address or consider these deficiencies in the current outcomes review system. - Pre-transplant metrics considerations are absent from this proposal, and are thought to be critical.

-In considering this proposal, and in response to some of these comments, it is important to recognize the context in which it was developed.
-This proposal is intended to make changes that could be realized in a short time frame, and while the OPTN begins to undertake larger systematic changes, namely the COIIN project.
-Working within that context, the Task Force and the MPSC believe that the proposed outcomes review system has the potential to streamline the MPSC's reviews so that they are more focused on programs having real difficulties with their outcome results, while also establishing regular quality improvement discussions, from which some lessons may be able to be leveraged across the entire transplant community.
+It is important to recognize the context in which this proposal was developed.
+It was intended to make changes that could be realized in a short time frame, and while the OPTN begins to undertake larger systematic changes, namely the COIIN project.
+Working within that context, the Task Force and the MPSC believed that the proposed outcomes review system had the potential to streamline the MPSC's reviews so that they were more focused on programs having real difficulties with their outcome results, while also establishing regular quality improvement discussions, from which some lessons may be able to be leveraged across the entire transplant community.

-How well does this proposal address the problem statement?
+How would this proposal have addressed the problem statement?

-The MPSC believes that increasing the hazard ratio thresholds that dictate its reviews of transplant program performance, along with routine, quality improvement reviews of transplant programs that are driven by the random selection of programs with a hazard ratio greater than 1.0, will change transplant hospitals' perspective of the current OPTN transplant outcomes review system.
-As a result, programs will have greater confidence that transplanting patients and organs with increased risk factors will not yield a punitive MPSC review.
-The MPSC acknowledged that perceptions will not change immediately.
+The MPSC believed that increasing the hazard ratio thresholds that dictated its reviews of transplant program performance, along with routine, quality improvement reviews of transplant programs that would be driven by the random selection of programs with a hazard ratio greater than 1.0, would change transplant hospitals' perspective of the current OPTN transplant outcomes review system.
+As a result, programs would have greater confidence that transplanting patients and organs with increased risk factors would not yield a punitive MPSC review.
+The MPSC acknowledged that perceptions would not change immediately.
 The MPSC also acknowledged that reviews by CMS and insurance companies also impact the transplant programs' decisions, and that successes realized from modifying the OPTN's transplant program review system may be limited by the reviews (and the corresponding implications) conducted by these organizations.